 Clare Louise Hawkins

 Clare Hawkins joined the Department of Biomedical Sciences in March 2017, after nearly 20 years in Sydney at the Heart Research Institute, where she held the position of Scientific Director and the Inflammation Group Leader.
 She is a former Australian Research Council Future Fellow, and Principal Research Fellow within Sydney Medical School, University of Sydney, and has held other prestigious Research Fellowships including an R.D.
 Wright Career Development Fellowship from the National Health and Medical Research Council of Australia and a Career Development Award from the Australian National Heart Foundation.
-Clare has published 4 book chapters and > 80 peer-reviewed journal articles, including > 10 invited review articles.
-She has h-indexes of 35 (ISI Web of Science) and 40 (from Google Scholar), with her work averaging > 45 citations per paper.
 Her research is focused on understanding the role of oxidative stress and inflammation in driving lesion development in atherosclerosis.

 Chronic inflammation is the major driving force of the disease atherosclerosis, which is characterised by the accumulation of lipid in infiltrating macrophages in the artery wall.
 The disease progresses over decades to form complex fatty lesions that lead to the clinical manifestations of myocardial infarction and stroke.
-The over-production of various chemical oxidants during inflammation and the resulting oxidative stress play a key role in lesion development.
+The over-production of various chemical oxidants during inflammation and the resulting oxidative stress plays a key role in lesion development.
 Our research is focused on understanding how oxidants produced during inflammation modify the structure and function of biological molecules and cells associated with the arterial wall.
 We are also interested in gaining a greater understanding of how immune cell extracellular traps contribute to the development of lesions and other types of disease.
 Our overall goal is to develop more targeted therapies to prevent lesion formation and slow the progression of atherosclerosis, which might also be relevant to diabetic complications and other types of inflammatory pathologies.